Ishan Shah

 Actions

-Ishan Shah is a Staff Software Engineer with 10+ years designing and delivering large‑scale, event‑driven, and cloud‑native systems across PayPal, Nordstrom, and Securonix.
-He has built real‑time CDC pipelines, experimentation/model‑routing platforms, and high‑throughput search/analytics systems.
-Ishan mentors teams on reliability, schema governance, and observability, with deep expertise in Java, Spring, Kafka, Debezium, AWS, Redis, Postgres, DynamoDB, and SOLR.
+Ishan Shah is a Staff Software Engineer with 10+ years of experience designing and delivering large-scale, event-driven, and cloud-native systems across PayPal, Nordstrom, and Securonix.
+He has built real-time data platforms, CDC pipelines, inventory and decisioning systems, and high-throughput search and analytics infrastructure.

 Area of Expertise